Transparency of the Regulatory System

 Cote d’Ivoire’s accounting, legal, and regulatory procedures are consistent with international norms, though businesses often complain about the system’s lack of clarity and the government’s poor communication.
-Cote d’Ivoire is a member of the Organization for the Harmonization of African Business Law (OHADA), which is common to 16 countries and adheres to the West African Economic and Monetary Union’s accounting system.
-In accounting, companies use the SYSCOA system.
-SYSCOA complies with international norms in force and is a source of economic and financial data.
+Cote d’Ivoire is a member of the Organization for the Harmonization of African Business Law (OHADA), which is common to 16 countries and adheres to the West African Economic and Monetary Union’s (WAEMU) accounting system.
+In accounting, companies use the WAEMU system, which complies with international norms in force and is a source of economic and financial data.

-Draft bills and regulations are not published and made available for public comment.
-Still, the National Assembly debates most legislation, and the government often holds public seminars and workshops to discuss proposed plans with trade and industry associations.
+Draft bills and regulations are not published or made available for public comment.
+The government often holds public seminars and workshops to discuss proposed plans with trade and industry associations.

-The regulatory body ANRMP ensures transparency and compliance with administrative processes.
+The regulatory body, Autorite Nationale de Regulation des Marches Publics (ANRMP), ensures transparency and compliance with administrative processes.
 Consumers, trade associations, private companies, and individuals have the right to file complaints with ANRMP to ensure that the government follows administrative processes.

-Post does not have knowledge of any recent regulatory system, including enforcement reforms, that has been announced since the last ICS report.
+The U.S. government does not have any knowledge of recent regulatory system, including enforcement reforms, that have been announced since the last ICS report.
 Regulatory reforms announced in prior years have been fully implemented, with the goal to create an enabling business environment, foster competition, and build investors’ confidence in the economy.

 International Regulatory Considerations

-The Ivoirian government accounts for regional bodies in public procurement by incorporating directives 4 and 5 from the WAEMU into bidding processes and auditing, as well as into the regulation of public procurement within the Union.
+The Ivoirian government accounts for regional bodies in public procurement by incorporating WAEMU directives into the bidding processes and auditing, as well as into the regulation of public procurement within the WAEMU.
 The public procurement code harmonizes public procurement policy and is in compliance with WAEMU directives.
 Changes include the separation of auditing and regulating functions, the transformation from a national to a regional system of procurement for intellectual services, and an increase from 25 to 30 percent of advance payment for the initial procurement of goods and services.
 The ANRMP regulates public procurement with a view to improve governance and transparency.
 It may sanction entities which do not comply with public procurement regulations.

 Cote d’Ivoire’s laws, codes, professional association standards, and regional directives are incorporated in the country’s regulatory system.
 European norms are often followed due to Cote d’Ivoire’s free trade agreement with the EU.